 If you use your debit or credit to donate to us, or pay for a trip, whether online, over the phone or by mail, we will process your information securely in accordance with the Payment Card Industry Data Standard.
 We do not store your debit or credit card details once your transaction has completed.
 All card details are securely destroyed once your donation or payment has completed.

-Bank account details for the purpose of collecting direct debits or standing orders.
+Bank account details will be used for the purpose of collecting direct debits or standing orders.
 We or our partner organisations will always work in accordance with direct debit mandate rules.

 Changing your preferences